SLMT/doc-backups/buffer_overflow_tutorials/6_function_stack.md

 	00401047   pop     ebx     ;restore, pop ebx register, [ebp-76]
 	```

-9. Restore the old base pointer.
+9. Restore the old base pointer.<br />
 	The first thing this function did upon entry was save the caller’s EBP base pointer, and by restoring  it now (popping the top item from the stack), we effectively discard the entire local stack frame and put the caller’s frame back as in the previous state.
 	```
 	00401048   mov     esp, ebp ;move ebp into esp, [ebp+0].
 At this moment ;the esp and ebp are pointing at the same address 0040104A   pop     ebp      ;then pop the saved ebp, [ebp+0] so the ebp is ;back pointing at the previous stack frame
 	```

-10. Return from the function.
+10. Return from the function.<br />
 	This is the last step of the called function, and the RET instruction pops the old saved EIP (return address) from the stack and jumps to that location.
 This gives control back to the caller.
 Only the stack pointer (EBP) and instruction pointers (EIP) are modified by a subroutine return.
 	```
 	0040104B   ret   ;load the saved eip, the return address: 00401081 ;into the eip and start executing the instruction, the address is [ebp+4]
 	```

-11. Clean up pushed parameters.
+11. Clean up pushed parameters.<br />
 	In the `__cdecl` convention, the caller must clean up the parameters pushed onto the stack, and this is done either by popping the stack into the don’t care registers for the function’s parameters or by adding the parameter-block size to the stack pointer directly.
 	```
 	00401081   add      esp, 8 ;clear the parameters, 8 bytes for integer